Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 twitch_miner = TwitchChannelPointsMiner(
     username="your-twitch-username",
-    make_predictions=True,  # If you want to Bet / Make prediction follow_raid=True,  # Follow raid to obtain more points logger_settings=LoggerSettings(
+    make_predictions=True,  # If you want to Bet / Make prediction | The browser will never start follow_raid=True,  # Follow raid to obtain more points logger_settings=LoggerSettings(
-        save=True,  # If you want to save logs in file (suggested) level=logging.INFO,  # Level of logs - use logging.DEBUG for more info) emoji=True,  # On Windows we have a problem to print emoji.
+        save=True,  # If you want to save logs in file (suggested) console_level=logging.INFO,  # Level of logs - use logging.DEBUG for more info) emoji=True,  # On Windows we have a problem to print emoji.
 Set to false if you have a problem ),
     browser_settings=BrowserSettings(
-        browser=Browser.FIREFOX,  # Choose if you want to use Chrome or Firefox as browser show=False,  # Show the browser during bet do_screenshot=False,  # Do screenshot during the bet ),
+        browser=Browser.FIREFOX,  # Choose if you want to use Chrome or Firefox as browser show=False,  # Show the browser during bet else headless mode do_screenshot=False,  # Do screenshot during the bet ),
     bet_settings=BetSettings(